 Develop confident digital Pupils to understand the power of their digital world.

 They will develop a greater autonomy and confidence through using accessible, challenging and engaging projects that empowers the productive use of ICT and Computing from Year 7.
-Technology is central both at home and at school, computer coding is the NEW Literacy and they will experience this from Year 7.

 Key Stage 3